MichaelTotaro/github.io/README.md

 # github.io
-Associate Professor, School of Computing and Informatics, University of Louisiana at Lafayette
+Professor, School of Computing and Informatics, University of Louisiana at Lafayette